CassieMarie0728/my-awesomeness/README.md

 - [ShiromiyaG/RVC-AI-Cover-Maker](https://github.com/ShiromiyaG/RVC-AI-Cover-Maker) - Performs the entire AI cover generation process
 - [TheCaduceus/Multi-Cloud-Transfer-Tool](https://github.com/TheCaduceus/Multi-Cloud-Transfer-Tool) - The most advanced yet simple Jupyter Notebook to transfer/manage your data from/to any cloud remotely based on Rclone and other engines.⚡
 - [anthropics/claude-cookbooks](https://github.com/anthropics/claude-cookbooks) - A collection of notebooks/recipes showcasing some fun and effective ways of using Claude.
-- [ardha27/AI-Song-Cover-RVC](https://github.com/ardha27/AI-Song-Cover-RVC) - All in One Version : Youtube WAV Download, Separating Vocal, Splitting Audio, Training, and Inference Using Google Colab
+- [ardha27/AI-Song-Cover-RVC](https://github.com/ardha27/AI-Song-Cover-RVC) - All-in-one RVC song cover toolkit for Google Colab: pull audio from YouTube, separate vocals, train a model, and run inference.
 - [ardha27/AICoverGen-NoUI-Colab](https://github.com/ardha27/AICoverGen-NoUI-Colab) -
 - [fastai/fastpages](https://github.com/fastai/fastpages) - An easy to use blogging platform, with enhanced support for Jupyter Notebooks.
 - [firmai/awesome-google-colab](https://github.com/firmai/awesome-google-colab) - Google Colaboratory Notebooks and Repositories (by @firmai)